 This course leads teacher candidates to consider the interests, needs, and characteristics of PreK-4 learners, and to incorporate their understanding into aspects of early childhood settings, including classroom design, scheduling, assessment/evaluation, and teaching styles.
 The study of curricular methods is the central theme.
 This class requires a field experience.
+This course satisfies the oral competency requirement in the General Education curriculum (see pages 63-64).
 Fall